 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at George Washington University is 49%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at George Washington University is 53%.
+This is higher than the national average of 47%.

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at GWU for first-time, full-time students is 76%, which is better than the national average of 33.3%.

 During the 2017-2018 academic year, there were 11,763 undergraduates at GWU with 10,141 being full-time and 1,622 being part-time.